mysticpants/Timer/README.md

 ...               | any            | No             | N/A            | Optional parameters that will be passed to the callback

 #### Scheduler.repeat\_from(\_time, \_interval, \_callback, [...])
-Create a new job with a callback to execute at the specified time and then repeat at the specified interval after that.
+Create a new job with a callback to execute at the specified time as an integer or string (do NOT provide a float) and then repeat at the specified interval after that.
 Returns the new job.

 Parameter         | Type           | Required       | Default        | Description
 ----------------- | -------------- | -------------- | -------------- | ----------------